Guil02/project-2-2/README.md

 2. GameMode - for this phase the GameMode is by default ``Exploration``.
 Come back at the end of phase two for an update.
 3. Algorithm - choose an algorithm for the exploration of the map/scenario.
 4. Track stats - in case you want to get a ``csv file`` choose ```Log Simulation Data```.
 5. Enjoy - in the bottom you can find the elapsed time and the current total coverage.
 "Follow" different agents by clicking on their associated icon.
 Make sure to zoom in/out to see the whole map.

+### Known bugs:
+* the simulation keeps slowing down for no reason.
+* frontier based algorithm keeps looping.
+*